ewilan-riviere/memorandum/docs/guides/create-local-network.md

-# Add local server between two computer
+# 🖧 Local network between computers

 **Goal** : explain how to establish a local network between to computers with Python